shaikat010/Udacity-Agile-Software-Developer-Nanodegree/Backlog_Exercise.md

 # My Solution

 Susan is the scrum master.
 It is the job of the scrum master to facilitate and let the agile processes occur smoothly.
-Susan should have consulted wth John, who is the product owner and adding features to the backlof should have been the responsibility of john.
-SUsan should have focused on facilitaing the discussion with john and the team on the feature and then let john manage the backlog
+Susan should have consulted wth John, who is the product owner and adding features to the backlog should have been the responsibility of john.
+Susan should have focused on facilitating the discussion with john and the team on the feature and then let john manage the backlog